babylonhealth/web-interview/README.md

 We'd like you to use React.
 We have provided a skeleton for the React application and included [SASS](http://sass-lang.com/) for styling.
 We have also provided some useful constants in [constants.scss](./src/constants.scss).
 Feel free to add any additional libraries which you think are needed for the task.

-We included some initial code in App.js that we would like you to refactor.
+We included some initial code in App.js that we would like you to refactor

-We have also included a mock API which is documented below.
+We have also included a mock API which is documented below and the icons from the design in [./src/icons](./src/icons)

 We'd like you to build one page.
 We've provided the design.
 On this page the user can: